Where to Run

 Description: This route starts at the award-winning Sealy Lookout (Niigi Niigi) with views over Coffs Harbour where a cafe and toilets are located.
 The trails from the lookout are steep and punchy.
 Hiking will be required, although the climbs aren’t particularly long.

-Following the trail, you will go over End Peak and over to Swans Road – a lovely long descent through the rainforest down to Swans Crossing Picnic Area.
-Technical rainforest singletracks will take you pass a huge ‘grandfather’ tree and then finishing with a long climb up Midway Trail to loop back to Sealy Lookout.
+Following the trail off Sealy Lookout, you will go over End Peak to Swans Road which is a lovely long descent through the rainforest down to Swans Crossing Picnic Area.
+Technical rainforest singletracks will take you pass a huge ‘grandfather’ tree and then finishing with a climb up Midway Trail to loop back up to Sealy Lookout.

 #5 Infinity Pool